 Juvenile Assault Charges

-Juvenile assault charges in Washington State are often times filed after a fight.
-Prosecutors can file charges, even if the alleged victim does not want to press charges.
-It is common for prosecutors to charge juveniles with a felony assault crime that is too serious, given the facts of the case.
+Juvenile assault charges in Washington State are often filed after a serious fight.
+Juvenile Court prosecutors can file charges, even if the alleged victim does not want to press charges.

 1st Degree Assault is normally charged when a permanent injury or deformity results from an assault.
 If the juvenile is 16 or 17 years old, a hearing is required to determine if the minor should be charged as an adult.
 Assault 1 is a Class A felony, which is the most serious type of felony.